vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 #### Update Performance

 In React, when a component's state changes, it triggers the re-render of the entire component sub-tree, starting at that component as root.
 To avoid unnecessary re-renders of child components, you need to implement `shouldComponentUpdate` everywhere and use immutable data structures.
-In Vue, a component's dependencies are automatically tracked during its render, so the system knows precisely which components actually need to re-render.
+In Vue, a component's dependencies are automatically tracked during its render, so the system knows precisely which components actually need to be re-rendered.

 This means updates in unoptimized Vue will be much faster than unoptimized React and actually, due to the improved render performance in Vue, even fully-optimized React will usually be slower than Vue is out-of-the-box.